random-goose/Notes-Vault/Song for Slothie.md

 do you think we're gonna-
 you think that i've any idea?
-wont let this stop
+cant let this stop
 we trot our way
 lets venture out
-no matter what happens
+no matter
 we never stop
 no place else
 thats alright
 just for right now
 need you here
+by my side
+going out trill
+paradise

 when you stood in front of me, i forgot every facet of be;
-open the doors to heaven
+opened the doors to heaven
 is this happening?

 You hopped into my life